tatami-galaxy/Caricatures/docs/expts.md

     Can we do this systematically for all the variables we are interested in for both top-down and bottom-up parses?
 Given a variable/computation can we algorithmically generate the potential time steps this computation, or a part of it, can occur?
 The constraints are auto-regression and the fixed ordering of top-down and bottom-up parses.

     ##### Bottom-Up :
     - For bottom-up parse `and\after` resolution is the last computation.
-Therefore all other computations must happen at `t = 0`.
+Therefore all other computations must happen at `t = 0`. **We only compute loss for generation, not for context.** This is because we are not modeling how the context (command) output should change given an intervention on the context.
+Our causal model only predicts how the output actions change with an intervention.
+Since we need to compute a language modeling loss we use the expected output actions after the intervention to get a cross entropy loss. **Can we use PPO or REINFORCE here to optimize a non differentiable objective between the** `generated actions after intervention` **and the** `expected generated actions after intervention`**?**
+    * `base_inputs` = `base_command` + `expected generated actions after intervention`
+    * `source_inputs` = `source_command` + `expected generated actions after intervention`
+    * `labels` = `expected generated actions after intervention`

     ##### Top-Down :
     - `and\after` resolution is the first computation which much happen at `t = 0`.
 What other time steps do we search for the other computations?
 The last computation is `verb` resolution.
-In the output actions, **if we ignore the turn verb** (does it matter?), the first verb is at most the `3rd action`.
-Therefore if the model indeed implements the top-down parse then all the resolutions should be done before emitting the `3rd action` where the exact value of `t` depends on the tokenizer. **How to do an intervention at `t > 0`?**
+In the output actions, if we ignore the turn verb (since turn as a verb is not explicitly represented), the first verb is at most the `3rd action` (ex : jump opposite).
+Therefore if the model indeed implements the top-down parse then all the resolutions should be done before emitting the `3rd action` where the exact value of `t` depends on the tokenizer.
+Let's say we want to intervene at `t = n`. **We need to make sure that the action output for** `0 < t < n` **is identical even after the intervention.** Otherwise during intervention we need to "correct" the internal representations computed for `0 < t < n`.
+    * `base_inputs` = `base_command` + `expected generated actions after intervention`
+    * `source_inputs` = `source_command` + `expected generated actions after intervention`
+    * `labels` = `expected generated actions after intervention for t >= n`

     If there is no alignment with both top-down or bottom-up parses can we claim that the model learns an algorithm which is not strictly compositional?
 Can we force the model to learn either the top-down or the bottom-up parse perhaps with IIT?
-Does that help in for example lenght generalization?
+Does that help in for example length generalization?
+Does RASP help?

     ##### Steps: